-SASSA in collaboration with the Department of Social Development has launched a new website that offers the services of appeals for the ongoing SASSA SRD R350 grant.
+SASSA in collaboration with the Department of Social Development has launched a new website that offers the services of appeals for the ongoing SASSA SRD R350 grant in 2023.

 Although, we at techgecko.co.za are not privy as what might have necessitated the shift but we are sure for the greater experience and enhancements of the appeal system.